How to Get More Google Business Reviews

 5. Add the Google Review Link to Your Website

-For relevant pages of your website, use a button or anchor text to link to your Google review form.
+For relevant pages of your website, use a button or anchor text to link to your Google business review form.
 This might be on your contact page, thank you pages, or purchase confirmation pages.

 6. Include Google Review Links in Surveys